 Meet the Frankl team

 At Frankl we are incredibly fortunate to be led by people with a combination of scientific and blockchain expertise.
-Our core team is made up of Dr Jon Brock, Peter Godbolt and myself, with the help and advice of all the excellent people mentioned below.
+Our co-founders are Dr Jon Brock and Peter Godbolt, who are operating with the help and advice of all the excellent people mentioned below.
 Please contact us anytime via Telegram, Twitter or Facebook.

 Dr Jon Brock, cognitive scientist